Qovery/documentation/website/docs/using-qovery/troubleshoot/service-deployment-troubleshoot.md

 Qovery will verify whether your custom domain is properly configured.
 If you're behind a CDN, we will only check if your custom domain resolves to an IP address.

-But you can check that your custom domain is well configured using the following command: `dig CNAME ${YOUR_CUSTOM_DOMAIN} +short`.
+If you want to verify by yourself that your custom domain you can use the following command: `dig CNAME ${YOUR_CUSTOM_DOMAIN} +short`.
 On the domain above, we can check the configuration is correct on Google DNS servers:

 ```bash
 $ dig CNAME new.console.qovery.com +short @8.8.8.8